Kantis/kapper/README.md

 - No automated tracking of changes
 - No reflection-based mapping
 - Provide convenient DSLs, so the explicitness doesn't become tedious
+- Explicit transaction management is mandatory
+- Multiplatform design, with JDBC and R2DBC (to-be-added) support added by separate modules.
+  - JS and Native variants not currently planned, raise an issue if you want them.

 I want to provide a simple way of working with databases, that does _not_ involve automatic change tracking in "entities".
 I want explicit control over what is being updated, and how.
 With Kapper, you are in control and can write SQL that fits your exact needs.